PGCE, 1 year, full-time

 We will support you in applying for teaching posts.
 The mock interviews we include as part of the course have directly resulted in job offers for our students.

-We foster your continued relationship with the School of Education once you become an NQT by supporting your career development in a number of ways.
+We foster your continued relationship with Education at Leicester once you become an NQT by supporting your career development in a number of ways.

 Education CPD+ offers a range of professional development opportunities for practicing teachers, and we offer Masters courses with a focus on Learning and Teaching, Educational Leadership, TESOL and Applied Linguistics.

-Our PhD and EdD opportunities are very popular with those wishing to pursue a particular research interest at doctoral level.
-We are committed to training excellent teachers during the PGCE and beyond, and we are proud that so many of our students return to the School of Education for further study once qualified.
+Our PhD opportunities are very popular with those wishing to pursue a particular research interest at doctoral level.
+We are committed to training excellent teachers during the PGCE and beyond, and we are proud that so many of our students return to Education at Leicester for further study once qualified.

 During your NQT year you will be invited to attend an NQT conference which includes keynote speakers, a variety of workshops and networking opportunities.
 Previous attendees have said: